-The Audit Committee has selected Deloitte & Touche LLP, the member firms of Deloitte Touche Tohmatsu, and their respective affiliates (collectively, the "Deloitte Entities") as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2021.
-This selection is as a result of a process most recently undertaken in 2008 by which the Audit Committee and management solicited and received proposals from and met with and interviewed several other independent registered public accounting firms.
-The Audit Committee initiated this process after consultation with management because it determined that there were possible benefits to be considered with regard to cost, audit firm independence and obtaining a fresh look at the Company's financial accounting and internal controls processes.
-This process was not related to the quality of services provided by the Deloitte Entities.
-After consideration of each of the proposals, the Audit Committee retained the Deloitte Entities as the Company's independent registered public accounting firm and has determined to continue that retention for 2021.
+The Audit Committee has selected Deloitte & Touche LLP, the member firms of Deloitte Touche Tohmatsu, and their respective affiliates (collectively, the "Deloitte Entities") as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2023.
+Among other matters, the Audit Committee concluded that current requirements for audit partner rotation, limitation of services and other regulations affecting the audit engagement process substantially assist in supporting auditor independence.
 As a matter of good corporate governance, the Audit Committee has chosen to submit its selection to stockholders for ratification.
-In the event that this selection of a registered public accounting firm is not ratified by a majority of the Shares present or represented by proxy at the Annual Meeting, the Audit Committee will review its future selection of a registered public accounting firm but will retain all rights of selection.
+In the event that this selection of a registered public accounting firm is not ratified by a majority of the votes cast at the Annual Meeting, the Audit Committee will review its future selection of a registered public accounting firm but will retain all rights of selection.